MAKS-IT-COM/maksit-certs-ui/README.md

-# MaksIT.CertsUI - Container-based Let's Encrypt ACME client with WebUI
+# MaksIT.CertsUI – Modern container-native ACME client with a full WebUI experience

-Powerful client to obtain and manage Let's Encrypt HTTPS certificates.
+MaksIT.CertsUI is a powerful, container-native ACMEv2 client built to simplify and automate the entire lifecycle of HTTPS certificates issued by Let’s Encrypt.
+It is an independent, unofficial project and is not affiliated with or endorsed by Let’s Encrypt or ISRG.

-This client currently supports the HTTP-01 challenge and is designed to follow the official [Let's Encrypt requirements and guidelines](https://letsencrypt.org/docs/), implementing the ACME protocol and adhering to recommended security and operational practices.
+Designed for modern infrastructure, it combines a robust WebAPI, intuitive WebUI, and lightweight edge Agent to deliver fully automated certificate issuance, renewal, and deployment across Docker, Podman, and Kubernetes environments.
+MaksIT.CertsUI supports the HTTP-01 challenge and follows the official [Let’s Encrypt guidelines](https://letsencrypt.org/docs/) while implementing recommended security and operational best practices.

+---

 If you find this project useful, please consider supporting its development: